How sad it is to see dried river beds

 They are here where Britten once composed

-And so the sanctuary ends unsaved,destroy
+And so the sanctuary ends unsaved,destroyed

 In between the lover and his rose